Custom Software UI UX Design Services

 User Research

-• Gather needs, behaviors, and motivations
+• Gather needs, behaviors, motivations, and current usability challenges

 • Develop detailed personas for all user types

-• Map out all use cases/user stories to spell out usage and primary flows for each persona developed
+• Map out all use cases/user stories to spell out usage and flows for each persona developed

 UX Strategy